ajitomatix/hyperart/README.md

 # HyperArt
-HyperArt is a program to view and create repeating hyperbolic patterns (tessalations/tilings) using algorithm developed by Dr Douglas Dunham.
+HyperArt is a program to view and create repeating hyperbolic patterns (tessalations/tilings) using [algorithms](https://www.d.umn.edu/~ddunham/) developed by [Dr Douglas Dunham](https://scse.d.umn.edu/faculty-staff/douglas-dunham).
 It generates hyperbolic tessalations projected onto a Poincaré disk.

 The end result are patterns that are similar to those created by the venerable Dutch artist M. C. Escher.